CarlFK/video-stack-deploy/roles/staticips/README.md

 Main variables are :

-* `staticips.gateway`:        Gateway for the DHCP server.
+* `staticips.gateway`:        Gateway for the DHCP server to advertise (Default: self)

-* `staticips.hosts.hostname`: List.
-Hostnames of the machines.
-If set, D-I will autofill the hostname during the installation process.

-* `staticips.ip`:             List.
-IPs of the machines.
+* `staticips.hosts`:          A list of machines that may be PXE imaged.
+  Each item is a dictionary of:

-* `staticips.mac`:            List.
-MAC addresses of the machines.
+  - `hostname`:               Hostname of the machines.
+  - `ip`:                     IP Address.
+  - `mac`:                    Ethernet MAC address.
+  - `comment`:                A text comment field.
+  - `tasks`:                  List of extra tasks to install.
+  - `disk`:                   Path to the primary install disk.
+                              (Defaults to the `default_install_disk`
+                               variable)
+* `staticips.write_hosts`:    Boolean.
+Write the contents of `staticips.hosts` into `/etc/hosts`.
+* `staticips.write_interfaces: Boolean.
+Write the machine's details into `/etc/network/interfaces` rather than using DHCP.